luickk/arduino-nano-gesture-recognition/README.md

 ### CNN

-A CNN might not be ideal for squential data recognition but is perfect to be used for a sliding window and, continous data flows.
+A CNN might not be ideal for squential data recognition but is perfect to be used as a sliding window and, continous sequenced data flows.
+You can fin further information on that topic [here](https://medium.com/@jon.froiland/convolutional-neural-networks-for-sequence-processing-part-1-420dd9b500).

+## TFLite conversion

+To actually run the keras model on the Arduino Nano you need to convert it to an tflite model.
+To do that, run `bash to_tf_lite.sh` and replace the model input/ output name.

 # Depndencies

 - keras v2.1.5

-- tensorflow-gpu v1.8.0 <br>
+- tensorflow-gpu v2.0 <br>

 - CUDA Toolkit v9.0